-Among these are the new ballet production HeartMeat, by recently awarded choreographers Rosana Hribar and Gregor Luštek.
-She was again invited to lead new ballet Cacti by Alexander Ekman.
+Among these are the new ballet production HeartMeat, by awarded Slovenian choreographers Rosana Hribar and Gregor Luštek and the new ballet Cacti by Alexander Ekman.
 She continued with conducting the new production of Tchaikovsky’s Swan Lake and Verdi’s Otello in the same season.
-She next conducted Puccini’s Madama Butterfly and contemporary ballet Symphony of sorrowful songs with music by Gorecki as homage to late theatre director Tomaž Pandur.
+She next conducted Puccini’s Madama Butterfly and premiered the contemporary ballet Symphony of sorrowful songs with music by Gorecki as a homage to late theatre director Tomaž Pandur.
 In the season 2017/2018, she also led new Jeroen Verbruggen’s ballet Orphic Hymn (with music by Stravinsky: Orpheus, Bach/Saito: Chaconne, Webern: Fuga Ricercata) and premiered both Philip Glass’ opera La Belle et la bête and Mozart’s Don Giovanni.
-She has also led Macbeth in the previous seasons.
-She conducted Swan Lake in Teatro Verdi in Trieste with great acclaim and has stepped in for the ballet Dr Zhivago with Brno Philharmonic.
+She also conducted the Swan Lake in Teatro Verdi in Trieste with great acclaim and has stepped in for the ballet Dr Zhivago with Brno Philharmonic.
 In the season 2020/2021 she is part of production I. Stravinsky: Oedipus Rex and is conducting Puccini’s Tosca.
 She is next expected to revive Tchaikovsky’s Jeanne d’Arc.
 In May 2022 she will conduct Eugene Onegin.

 On the national podium, she conducts the Slovenian Philharmonic Orchestra, both Symphony Orchestras of the Slovenian National Theatre in Maribor and Ljubljana and the RTV Slovenia Symphony Orchestra.
 Internationally, she has conducted in Germany, Italy, Spain, Great Britain, France, Switzerland, Bulgaria, Poland, Slovakia, Czech Republic, Serbia, Croatia, Bosna and Hercegovina, Egypt.
 She is the conductor and founder of the Ljubljana International Orchestra and the national Slovenian Youth Orchestra.